Sylinko/Everywhere.Docs/en-US/docs/getting-started/faq.md

 ### Why isn't my (unofficially supported) model provider working?

-`Everywhere` supports a range of major model providers (e.g., OpenAI, Gemini, DeepSeek).
-For these officially supported providers, we strive to ensure their compatibility and stability.
+`Everywhere` supports a range of major model providers (e.g., OpenAI, Gemini, DeepSeek). <mark>For these officially supported providers, we strive to ensure their compatibility and stability.</mark>

-However, there are many third-party or self-hosted model services that are compatible with the OpenAI API format.
-Due to limited resources, we cannot test and adapt to all unofficially supported model providers.
-If you encounter issues while using an unofficially supported provider, we recommend that you first contact the service provider for technical support or switch to an officially supported one.
+However, there are many third-party or self-hosted model services that are compatible with the OpenAI API format. <mark>Due to limited resources, we cannot test and adapt to all unofficially supported model providers.</mark> If you encounter issues while using an unofficially supported provider, we recommend that you first contact the service provider for technical support or switch to an officially supported one.

 ### The AI gives no response